MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 ## Post-Processor

-The MillenniumOS post-processor is relatively simple - rather than outputting any particularly complex gcode sequences to perform tool changes or probing cycles, it relies on the knowledge that the firmware (RRF, and therefore MillenniumOS macros running on top of it) are best-placed to implement these in a safe manner.
+The MillenniumOS post-processors are relatively simple - rather than outputting any particularly complex gcode sequences to perform tool changes or probing cycles, they rely on the knowledge that the firmware (RRF, and therefore MillenniumOS macros running on top of it) are best-placed to implement these in a safe manner.
 The gcode is designed to be simple to read and well commented, so for those of us of a less-trusting nature, it should be easy enough to open in a text editor and understand what it will command your mill to do.

 ![Image showing Post-Process tab of a Fusion360 Setup](../img/mos_usage_step_0.png){: .shadow-dark }